 This topic will focus on the clinical manifestations, evaluation, and treatment of nasal obstruction in adults.
 The structural causes of nasal symptoms and other specific diseases associated with nasal obstruction are discussed separately.
-(See "Etiologies of nasal symptoms: An overview" and "Cancer of the nasal vestibule" and "Tumors of the nasal cavity" and "Congenital anomalies of the nose" and "Nasal trauma and fractures in children" and "An overview of rhinitis" and "Acute sinusitis and rhinosinusitis in adults: Clinical manifestations and diagnosis" and "Chronic rhinosinusitis: Clinical manifestations, pathophysiology, and diagnosis" and "Acute sinusitis and rhinosinusitis in adults: Treatment".)
+(See "Etiologies of nasal symptoms: An overview" and "Cancer of the nasal vestibule" and "Tumors of the nasal cavity" and "Congenital anomalies of the nose" and "Nasal trauma and fractures in children" and "An overview of rhinitis" and "Acute sinusitis and rhinosinusitis in adults: Clinical manifestations and diagnosis" and "Chronic rhinosinusitis: Clinical manifestations, pathophysiology, and diagnosis" and "Uncomplicated acute sinusitis and rhinosinusitis in adults: Treatment".)

 The risk factors for nasal obstruction relate directly to the underlying etiology.
 Several common risk factors for nasal obstruction include a history of atopy, recurrent sinusitis, nasal trauma, nasal surgery, having household pets, exposure to poor air quality, and a family history of nasal polyposis [2-4].
 Nasal obstruction commonly accompanies many other comorbid conditions including asthma and obstructive sleep apnea .